 aria2c -x5 https://snapshots.mainnet.filops.net/minimal/latest.zst

 a.
-For testnet, command always contains the latest snapshot available for testnet:
+For calibnet, command always contains the latest snapshot available for the calibration testnet:

 aria2c -x5 https://snapshots.calibrationnet.filops.net/minimal/latest.zst

 a.
 For the Hyperspacenet, you can get the latest snapshot available with this command: